kewin-y/fsp-egg/README.md

  * Pen color
  * Controlling whether or not pen draws (Putting pen up or down)
  * Dynamic & reloadable scripts
- * Markdown PNG instructions
  *
- * == Things to note ==
- * Raw markdown files are available in the "md" directory
- * Examples are available in the "examples" directory *
  * == Major Skills ==
  * Raylib -> Infinite Game loop, medium-level GUI design